 Arsenal Football Club is a professional football club based in North London.
 It currently operates in the English Premier League in England.
-The club has won 13 League titles, 12 FA Cup trophies and one UEFA Cup Winners’ Cup among other honours.
+The club has won 13 League titles, 13 FA Cup trophies (record) and one UEFA Cup Winners’ Cup among other honours.

 The club are owned by a holding company named Arsenal Holdings plc.
 Stan Kroenke, an American businessman, is their majority owner while Alisher Usmanov also holds a hefty chunk of the holding company.